 If you have questions about individual certifications, reciprocity, or historical recognition, or if you would like information on Certified Testing Personnel (i.e., evaluators, proctors, etc.), please contact the Accreditation & Certification Unit at: email@example.com or call 360-596-3945.

 The State Fire Marshal's Office no longer issues replacement certificates.
 A letter of certification verification can be requested by submitting a request which includes the following: your full name, date of birth, the last four digits of your social security number, and mailing address.
 Please mail the request to:

 PO Box 42642

 Prerequisites are defined as follows: a list of information, skills, previous requirements or certifications that candidates must have completed or mastered before entering into the state testing process for a particular level of certification.

 Example # 1: Prior to Firefighter I testing, a candidate must have completed live fire training according to the NFPA standard.

-Example #1 - Firefighter I, Hazardous Materials Awareness Hazardous Materials Operations are considered co-requisite levels.
+Example #1 - Firefighter I, Hazardous Material Awareness Hazardous Material Operations are considered corequisite levels.
 They must be completed within one year of testing.
-However, Hazardous Materials Awareness must be tested prior to testing for Hazardous Materials Operations.
+However, Hazardous Material Awareness must be tested prior to testing for Hazardous Material Operations.
 All three levels may be simultaneously tested on the same day.